dhimmel/thinklytics/README.md

 # Analytics for the _Thinklab_ platform

-[_Thinklab_](http://thinklab.org/) is a platform for collaborative online open science.
+[_Thinklab_](https://think-lab.github.io) is a platform for collaborative online open science.
 This repository exports and stores _Thinklab_ content as well as providing basic analytics for _Thinklab_ projects.

+**Thinklab winded down operations in the summer of 2017.
+Scheduled export is no longer performed.** Thinklab pages are now statically hosted on GitHub Pages at https://think-lab.github.io by [`Think-Lab/Think-Lab.github.io`](https://github.com/Think-Lab/Think-Lab.github.io).
+This repository is still the location to browse cached versions of (structured & machine-readable) Thinklab content.

 ## Repository structure